L00kAhead/Apple-Frameworks/README.md

 Welcome to Apple Frameworks, a sophisticated iOS application built using SwiftUI that showcases popular development frameworks by Apple.

 ## Overview
 Apple Frameworks provides a user-friendly interface to explore various development frameworks offered by Apple.
 The app features a GridView on the main screen, displaying framework images and names.
-Users can click on any framework to view detailed information in a modal/sheet, including a convenient "Learn More" button that seamlessly opens Safari within the app for direct access to official Apple documentation.
+Users can click on any framework to view detailed information, including a convenient "Learn More" button that seamlessly opens Safari within the app for direct access to official Apple documentation.

 ## Installation
 To install Apple Frameworks on your iOS device, follow these steps: